rellimrebo/traffic-risk-estimator/README.md

 # Files
 veh_type_graphs.ipynb: Visualization of vehicle types involved in collisions and normalized casualty rates.

-visualization.ipynb: Visualization of time and street information in collisions.
+visualization.ipynb: Visualization of date/time and street information in collisions.

 data_statistical.ipynb: Apply some Probability and Statistical Methods on the processed traffic and collisions data.